MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 For business continuity and disaster recovery (BCDR), Contoso takes the following actions:

 - Keep data safe: Contoso backs up the data on the VMs using [Azure Backup](https://docs.microsoft.com/azure/backup/backup-overview).
-- Keep apps up and running: Contoso [replicates the app VMs in Azure to a secondary region using Site Recovery](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).
+- Keep applications up and running: Contoso [replicates the application VMs in Azure to a secondary region using Site Recovery](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).

 ### Licensing and cost optimization